Migrating from GitHub Actions to CNB

 Workflow Configuration

-GitHub Actions configures each workflow as a separate YAML file stored in the
+- GitHub Actions: Each workflow is a separate YAML file stored in the

-directory.CNB stores all workflow configuration files in a file named .cnb.yml in the repository root directory (you can also import other configuration files using the include keyword).
+.github/workflowsdirectory - CNB: All workflow configuration is stored in a file named .cnb.yml in the repository root (you can also import other configuration files using the include keyword)

 The following are the main syntax differences between the two: